nodejs/node/doc/api/n-api.md

 This API is used to retrieve the underlying data buffer of an ArrayBuffer and its length.

-WARNING: Use caution while using this API.
+*WARNING*: Use caution while using this API.
 The lifetime of the underlying data buffer is managed by the ArrayBuffer even after it's returned.
 A possible safe way to use this API is in conjunction with [`napi_create_reference`][], which can be used to guarantee control over the lifetime of the